crypticsoft/kwes-react-forms/README.md

   - `email`
   - `hidden`
   - `date` - simple generic
+  - `time` - simple generic but does have some basic validation (title) based on min/max values
   - `datetime-local` - better for date+time scheduling and allows for `min` / `max` dateLocale strings
+    - _Consider replacing this with something like [`react-datepicker`](https://reactdatepicker.com/#example-custom-time-class-name)_
   - `datepicker` - renders a styled calendar when `kwesforms` is initialized
   - `file` (req's Starter Plan for file uploads)
   - `cc-number` _(TBD: Starter Plan : Credit card fields)_